-Until the early 2000s, natural slates for roofing in the UK were covered by the quality assurance testing specification BS 680-2:1971.
+Until the early 2000s, natural slate for roofing in the UK was covered by the quality assurance testing specification BS 680-2:1971.
 Initially compiled in 1944 when the only slates available in the UK were of British origin it included 3 simple pass/fail tests.

 Present regulation requires slate to be tested to EN 12326 standards.
 The EN 12326 is based on a classification system where the onus is on the user to select a slate of the appropriate quality for their project and locality.

 There are a number of obligatory requirements.
 These are:

 - Slate packaging must display a valid CE mark